 By Neesha Hosein

-Learn more about San Jac’s real estate program at sanjac.edu/program/real-estate.
+Learn more about San Jac’s process technology program at sanjac.edu/program/process-technology.